Supreme Court of Taiwan: History

 The court in Taiwan (Formosa) was originally established in 1896, the second year after Taiwan became a part of Japan.
-The Taiwan High Court at this era, can be considered to be the de facto supreme court in Taiwan, because the case cannot be further appealed to the Supreme Court in Tokyo.
-After the second world war, Japan gave up its sovereignty on Taiwan, and the supreme court of Taiwan's judicial system has become the Supreme Court of the Republic of China.
+The Taiwan High Court in this era can be considered the de facto supreme court in Taiwan, because cases cannot be further appealed to the Supreme Court in Tokyo.
+After World War II, Japan gave up its sovereignty on Taiwan, and the Supreme Court in the Republic of China government became the highest court of Taiwan's judicial system.